 In order to expedite the process, you should have certain documents ready before applying for a loan.

-Here’s what you’ll need to apply for a business line of credit:
+Here’s what you’ll need to apply: